peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string FileName { get; }

-Gets a file name suggested by this message for saving the message's body to a file.
-For more information on the algorithm, see ContentDisposition.MakeFilename.
+Gets a file name suggested by this message for saving the message's ody to a file.
+For more information on the algorithm, see ontentDisposition.MakeFilename.

+This method generates a file name based on the `
+          filename
-This method generates a file name based on the  `filename`  parameter of the Content-Disposition header field, if it exists, or on the  `name`  parameter of the Content-Type header field, otherwise.
+        ` parameter of the Content-Disposition header field, if it exists, or on he ` name
+        ` parameter of the Content-Type header field, otherwise.

 <b>Returns:</b>

 A suggested name for the file.
-Returns the empty string if there is no filename suggested by the content type or content disposition, or if that filename is an empty string.
+Returns the empty string if there is no ilename suggested by the content type or content disposition, or if that ilename is an empty string.

 ### FromAddresses